MrBartusek/CargoCars/README.md

 # Contributing

 Pull requests and issues are welcome!
-App is very small so it don't contain automated tests in any kind ❤️
+App is small so automated testing is unnecessary